Willow Park Charity Golf Classic

 About the Classic:

-A simple idea — a belief of the Willow Park Golf & Country Club in the importance of giving back to the community, of supporting worthwhile causes on behalf of the Club and its members — began the Willow Park Charity Golf Classic.
+The Willow Park Charity Golf Classic began with a simple idea . . . a belief in the importance of giving back to the community, of supporting worthwhile causes on behalf of the Club and its members.

-For 30 years, since 1988, through the generosity of Willow Park Directors and members, and through the support of sponsors, players and volunteers, the Willow Park Charity Golf Classic has donated over $10 million to Calgary charities.
+For over 30 years, since 1988, through the generosity of Willow Park directors and members, and through the support of sponsors, players and volunteers, the Willow Park Charity Golf Classic has donated over $10.7 million to Calgary charities.

-This year, proceeds from the Willow Park Golf Charity Classic will support Calgary Counselling Centre (CCC).
+This year proceeds from the Willow Park Golf Charity Classic will support Pacekids Programs.

-About CCC: Over the past 55 years, CCC has provided high quality, affordable mental health services to Calgary and area residents, aged 3 to 89.
-The Centre is committed to providing mental health counselling, barrier-free, to those who need help.
-The Centre operates on a sliding fee scale with no waitlist, providing financial subsidies to those who would otherwise not be able to afford services.
+Last year in Alberta, over 22,000 children with a disability, were in Early Childhood programs.
+That’s 22,000 families facing day-to-day challenges of raising a child with special needs.
+From as young as six months of age, Pacekids supports these children in the home, classroom, and community.
+For many families, the doors to Pacekids opens a world of hope and an opportunity going from simply surviving to thriving.

-From November 2014 to November 2017 CCC has seen a 32% increase in requests for service.
-To meet this growing demand, in the fall of 2016, the Centre moved into a larger, specialized space in the Kahanoff Centre.
-Proceeds from the 2018 Willow Park Charity Golf Classic will support the Centre’s capital expansion of mental health services.
+Offering an unparalleled level of service to Calgary children with special needs means Pacekids must fundraise an average of $1,000 per child.
+Proceeds from the Willow Park Charity Golf Classic will leave a legacy and have a lifelong impact on the children and families of Pacekids.

 - Donate: The Classic committee welcomes items for the Live and Silent Auction valued above $250.
 An Auction Donation Form is available at the Club office.
 Click Here for printable form.